 Introduction

-This application allows you to create and manage assets around your physical connected devices in Cumulocity IoT using a digital representation of a physical hierarchy of assets and devices.
+This application allows you to create and manage assets around your physical connected devices in Cumulocity using a digital representation of a physical hierarchy of assets and devices.
 Here, assets can be used to structure and describe devices in logical hierarchies as encountered in the real world environment to help with visualizing the hierarchy in a digital setting.

 The home screen of the DTM application gives an overview of the application.
 You can see the number of asset models, asset properties and assets available at a glance.
 You can add asset properties, asset models and assets using the quick links.